AlexArcPy/python-for-gis-progression-path/README.md

   * Learn `unittest` built-in module and more advanced [`pytest`](https://docs.pytest.org/en/latest/) framework
   * Learn [`coverage.py`](https://coverage.readthedocs.io/en/coverage-4.4.1/) module to create code coverage reports
   * Learn [`Hypothesis`](https://hypothesis.readthedocs.io/en/latest/) for writing more powerful unit tests
-  * Learn Python linters such as `pylint`, `flake8`, and `pyflakes8` to keep the code tidy.
+  * Learn Python linters such as `pylint`, `flake8`, and `pyflakes8` to keep the code tidy
   * Learn about Python style guides such as [Google style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).
-This will be particular useful when you start working in a team.
+This will be particular useful when you start working in a team
   * Learn about most comprehensive Python linter [`wemake-python-styleguide` ](https://github.com/wemake-services/wemake-python-styleguide).
-It is just a `flake8` plugin; however, it combines violations from a lot of other `flake8` plugins.
+It is just a `flake8` plugin; however, it combines violations from a lot of other `flake8` plugins
   * Learn Python formatters such `yapf` and `autopep8` to automatically reformat the source code to conform to a style
   * Learn [SonarPython](https://rules.sonarsource.com/python) static code analyzer to find code smells and refactoring options
   * Learn about Python interface files ([PEP-484](https://www.python.org/dev/peps/pep-0484/)) and how to use them to [help your Python IDE to do static code analysis](https://www.jetbrains.com/help/pycharm/type-hinting-in-product.html#pep484) and provide better intellisense